Joshua J. Mark

 The Seven Wonders of the Ancient World were:

 - the Statue of Zeus at Olympia, Greece

 - the Temple of Artemis at Ephesus

 - the Lighthouse at Alexandria, Egypt

 The Seven Wonders were hardly an objective agreed-upon list of the greatest structures of the day but were, rather, very like a modern-day tourist pamphlet informing travelers on what to see on their trip.
 Herodotus disagreed with Philo’s original list and felt the Egyptian Labyrinth was greater than them all.
-Antipater replaced the Lighthouse with the Gate of Ishtar and Callimachus, and others listed the great Walls of Babylon.
+Antipater replaced the Lighthouse with Babylon's walls and Callimachus, among others, listed the Ishtar Gate of Babylon.
 Philo’s list, however, has long been accepted as the 'official’ definition of the Seven Wonders of the Ancient World.

 228 BCE - 226 BCEThe Colossus of Rhodes is toppled by an earthquake.